henrij22/ikarus-devcontainers/README.md

 - This should install WSL (Windows Subsystem for Linux)
 - Reboot if requested
+- Go to Microsoft store and install "[Debian](https://apps.microsoft.com/detail/9MSVKQC78PK6?hl=neutral&gl=DE&ocid=pdpshare)"
-- Download and install Docker for Windows.
+- Download and install Docker Desktop for Windows.
 During the installation, select the option "Install required Windows components for WSL 2"
 - Now try and open Docker.
 If your system is managed by some kind of Active Directory, you may have to do the following steps
   - Open computer management as admin (deutsch: Computerverwaltung)
   - Go to Local users and groups and find docker-users (deutsch: Lokale Benutzer und Gruppen)
   - Add your Account (or a group of which you are a member) to the group.
   - Restart your computer
-- In the Docker settings, select Ubuntu or a different Distro you may have installed as your WSL2 distribution as shown in the screenshot
+- In the Docker settings, select Debian or a different Distro you may have installed as your WSL2 distribution as shown in the screenshot
  ![Docker preferences](.img/image.png)
 - Now you should be good to go